ergochat/ergo/docs/MANUAL.md

 ### +s - Secret

 If this mode is set, it means that your channel should be marked as 'secret'.
-Your channel won't show up in `/LIST` or `/WHOIS`.
+Your channel won't show up in `/LIST` or `/WHOIS`, and non-members won't be able to see its members with `/NAMES` or `/WHO`.

 To set this mode: